hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

    >>> s.transpose()
    <Signal2D, title: , dimensions: (6|4, 5)>

-For :py:meth:`~.api.signals.BaseSignal.T` is a shortcut for the default behaviour:
+For :meth:`~.api.signals.BaseSignal.T` is a shortcut for the default behaviour:

 .. code-block:: python